vegaprotocol/vegacapsule/templates.md

 <dd>

-Allows to probe Postgres database with a query.
+Allows the user to probe Postgres database with a query.

 </dd>